ccb-hms/scDiagnostics/README.md

 In addition to examining individual gene expression patterns, it is often useful to assess the collective activity of gene sets or pathways within single cells.
-This can provide insights into the functional states or biological processes associated with specific cell types or conditions.
+This can provide insights into the functional states or biological processes associated with specific cell types.
 To facilitate this analysis, the scDiagnosis package includes a function called plotGeneSetScores that enables the visualization of gene set or pathway scores on a dimensional reduction plot.

-The plotGeneSetScores function allows you to plot gene set or pathway scores on a dimensional reduction plot generated using methods such as PCA, t-SNE, or UMAP.
+The plotGeneSetScores function allows you to plot gene set or pathway scores on a dimensional reduction plot generated using methods such as PCA, tSNE, or UMAP.
 Each single cell is color-coded based on its scores for specific gene sets or pathways.
-This visualization helps identify the heterogeneity and patterns of gene set or pathway activity within the dataset, potentially revealing subpopulations with distinct functional characteristics.

 ``` r